0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 To check the code execution:
 1. we need a valid linux command written in proper python syntax
-2. we need to find in which of the two arguments "ENGINE" or "QUERY", the linux command should be passed.
+2. the searchor command takes two options "ENGINE" and "QUERY".
+We need to find in which of these two, the arbitrary linux command needs to be passed.

 #### Payload Explanation

 After a bit of googling and trial & error, we find the python syntax to be this.

 ```python